aquatonomous-dev/aquatonomous-website/README.md

 ## 🚀 Development

 1. Checkout a new branch to make your changes.
 Commit and push them.
-2. File a pull request.
+2. File a pull request, review and merge it.
 3. Deployment will be handled by a different repository which is forked from this one.
 See *Website Hosting*.

 ## 📍 Website Hosting